 This image shows one of Amplience’s add-ons, which allows ecommerce teams to easily create, update, and scale frontend menus, based on their classification and sorting model for products.
 There are separate tabs for production and development, allowing both developers and content teams to work from the same place.
 No matter what the frontend looks like, this menu will be consistent across all applications.
 The preview above shows the desktop view of how this looks in practice.

 This image shows another Amplience add-on, one which uses API calls to pull product information such as pricing, features, and stock so that content teams can quickly build lists of products, such as best sellers or new featured products.

 Importantly, Amplience has a way to plan workflows so that marketers, content teams, and developers can plan launches and schedule milestones together.
 Roles and responsibilities are defined and deadlines are noted.
 This makes it easy to plan content updates, ecommerce updates, and campaigns.

 The Future of Headless Commerce

 These days, ecommerce conversions are hovering at only 2.86% globally.
 This means it’s more important than ever to meet your customer’s needs by tailoring your ecommerce solution to them.
 One of the easiest ways to do that is with headless commerce.
-Not enough companies are using headless commerce yet, and as a result, they are having trouble keeping up with competitors that are using headless commerce.
-This is the way ecommerce is heading, and ecommerce managers implement it early, in order to manage the challenges that come with it and keep their heads on straight (see what we did there).
+Not enough companies are using headless commerce yet and, as a result, they are having trouble keeping up with competitors that are.
+This is the way ecommerce is heading, and ecommerce managers should implement it early to manage the challenges that come with it and keep their heads on straight (see what we did there).